Student Learning Outcomes

 - Utilize acquired medical knowledge and technical skills in the systematic process of patient evaluation, diagnosis and treatment.

-- The first cohort is currently in clinical rotations and the knowledge gained during their didactic year and skills taught, such as OSCEs, live patient simulations and case presentations are being utilized during clinical clerkships.
+- The first cohort gained knowledge and skills from: OSCEs, live patient simulations and case presentations which are being utilized during their clinical clerkships and current jobs.

 - Incorporate critical thinking and problem-solving skills in the evaluation, diagnosis and treatment of patients.

 - Students have been taught critical thinking with case presentations and problem based learning while advancing along in various pedagogies and higher levels of Bloom’s Taxonomy.
 These skills are being utilized during live patient encounters in nine clinical clerkships